45 Min Read

 Functions of different domains

-• The peptide-binding groove of class II molecules, like that of class I molecules, consists of a floor of eight antiparallel β strands and sides of antiparallel α helices, where peptides typically containing 13 to 18 amino acids can bind.
+1. Peptide-Binding Groove: The extracellular domains of MHC class II molecules, specifically the α1 and β1 domains, form the peptide-binding groove.
+This groove consists of a floor composed of eight antiparallel β strands and sides made up of antiparallel α helices.
+The peptide-binding groove is where exogenous antigens, typically containing 13 to 18 amino acids, can bind.

 Functions of MHC class II